Our knowledge of orthopaedics. Your best health.

 Spondylolytic Spondylolisthesis (Isthmic Spondylolisthesis)

-Another common cause of spondylolisthesis is a crack (stress fracture) in the vertebra.
-The fracture typically occurs in an area of the lower (lumbar) spine called the pars interarticularis.
+Another common cause of spondylolisthesis is a stress fracture (a crack from inadequate bone) in the vertebra.
+The fracture typically occurs in an area of the lumbar (lower) spine called the pars interarticularis.
 This type of spondylolisthesis is called isthmic spondylolisthesis.

 About 4% to 6% of the U.S. population has spondylolysis and spondylolisthesis.